pret/pokecrystal/docs/event_commands.md

 ## `$54`: `waitbutton`
-Used in map scripts after a `writetext` command.
+Used after a `writetext` command.
 This will leave the dialogue box on-screen after its message is displayed, with the player needing to press either **A** or **B** to close it.

 ## `$55`: `promptbutton`
-Used in map scripts after a `writetext` command.
+Used after a `writetext` command.
 Behaves identically to `waitbutton`, only differing in that here a down-facing arrow will flicker in the bottom-right corner of the dialogue box.
 This command is meant to be used in case one needs to load two or more sets of dialogue one after another, since using `waitbutton` would not play the "next dialogue box" sound.

 ## `$56`: <code>pokepic <i>mon_id</i></code>